-Correspondism assumes “correspondences” or “links” between physical items and conscious items.
-In correspondism, “physical items” include, for example, events and things in a physical framework such as in a space-time continuum or in a spatial and/or temporal frequency spectrum; each “conscious item” is a set of one or more conscious experiences, including relations among them that are experienced, e.g. their sequence or transitions between them.
+(C3) A “conscious item” is a set of one or more conscious experiences, including relations among them that are experienced, e.g. their sequences or transitions between them.

 Correspondism progresses by scientifically increasing our knowledge about correspondences.
 Researchers have already proposed many physical/conscious correspondences, and some of these hypotheses have been evaluated through experiment or other types of testing.
 For example, researchers often find that a certain type of physical stimulus applied to a conscious human will cause or correlate with a certain type of transition in the human’s reported experience; physical/conscious causation and correlation would be examples of correspondences.

-Our scientific approach accordingly centers on hypotheses about physical/conscious correspondences; we seek both better hypotheses and also better scientific evaluation of hypotheses, i.e. determination of their likely validity.
+Our scientific approach centers on hypotheses about physical/conscious correspondences of all these types, both intuitive and mathematical; we seek both better hypotheses and also better scientific evaluation of hypotheses, i.e. determination of their likely validity.
 We welcome efforts to improve, or even optimize, a hypothesis, especially in cases in which scientific evaluation of the hypothesis will be difficult or expensive.
 In these cases, significant progress can sometimes be made by thoroughly studying and comparing a number of alternative hypotheses.

 As researchers continue to discover and validate physical/conscious correspondences, we hope to discover patterns that allow us to generalize, e.g. about the nature of links between physical items and conscious items.
 In this way, correspondism might one day support (or even dovetail with) another approach, such as a representational qualia approach.